 Gamma-Glutamyltransferase: Normal plasma levels of GGT are 15-85 IU/L for males and 5-55 IU/L for women.
 Elevated serum GGT levels are found in diseases of the liver, biliary system, and pancreas.
 Slight elevations in serum GGT levels are also seen in cardiovascular disease, in particular, GGT accumulates in atherosclerotic plaques.
 GGT-containing protein aggregates circulate in the blood in certain pathologies such as metabolic syndrome, alcohol addiction and chronic liver disease.

 Carbonic Anhydrases: The carbonic anhydrases (CA) are members of a large family of genes encoding zinc metalloenzymes that possess significant physiological importance.
 There are five distinct classes of CA found in prokaryotes and eukaryotes identified as α, β, γ, δ, and ε.
 The α-class of CA are found in mammals.
 Humans express 15 isoforms of CA with 12 of these isoforms exhibiting functional enzymatic activity.
-These 12 human catalytic CA isoforms are identifies as hCA I–IV, VA, VB, VI, VII, IX, XII-XIV.
+These 12 human catalytic CA isoforms are identified as hCA I–IV, VA, VB, VI, VII, IX, XII-XIV.
 The various CAs differ in catalytic activity, tissue distribution, as well as subcellular localization which includes cytosolic, secreted, membrane-bound, and mitochondrial.
-The CAs catalyze the reversible interconversion of CO2 and HCO3– and as such these enzymes are involved in respiration, calcification, acid-base balance, bone resorption, and the formation of aqueous humor, cerebrospinal fluid, saliva, and gastric acid.
+The CAs catalyze the reversible interconversion of CO2 and HCO3– and as such these enzymes are involved in respiration, calcification, acid-base balance, bone resorption, and the formation of aqueous humor, cerebrospinal fluid, saliva, pancreatic exocrine secretions of digestion, and gastric acid.
 The two CAs expressed in erythrocytes are CA I and CA II, both of which are cytosolic enzymes.
 The presence of CA in erythrocytes is critical for the transfer of CO2 from the tissues to the lungs.
 CA I and CA II along with CA VB and CA IX are expressed within the GI tract where they play an important role in overall digestive processes.
 CA II is found in cerebrospinal fluid and measurement of increases are useful in the diagnosis of various brain diseases.
-Increased levels of serum CA III are associated with myocardial infarction.back to the top
+Increased levels of serum CA III are associated with myocardial infarction.